Aggregate functions

 • last(column_name) - returns the last value of a column.

-Supported column datatype: double, float, integer, IPv4, character, short, byte, timestamp, date, long, geohash, symbol, uuid.
+Supported column datatype: double, float, integer, IPv4, character, short, byte, timestamp, date, long, geohash, symbol, varchar and uuid.

 If a table has a designated timestamp, then the first row is always the row with the lowest timestamp (oldest) and the last row is always the one with the highest (latest) timestamp.
 For a table without a designated timestamp column, first returns the first row and last returns the last inserted row, regardless of any timestamp column.